SCA Requirements & Common Problems

 Here are a few tips to help clarify some of the most frequent misunderstandings I have discovered over the years consulting on the McNamara-O’Hara Service Contract Act of 1965.

-- All non-exempt employees on an SCA Contract must be mapped to the Wage Determination (WD).
+- All non-exempt employees on a Service Contract Act (SCA) contract must be mapped to the Wage Determination (WD).

 - Slot employees based on their actual duties.